alexdevassy/Machine_Learning_CTF_Challenges/Fourtune_ML_CTF_Challenge/README.md

 To view the pulled images and their ID's use `docker images`

-Create container from image using `docker run -i -t -p 80:80 <image ID> /bin/bash` use `exit` command to come out of the shell
+Create container from image using `docker run -i -t -p 8080:8080 -p 80:80 <image ID> /bin/bash` use `exit` command to come out of the shell

 To view the created container use `docker ps -a`

+To restart the container use `docker start <container ID>`

 Spin up the web app using `docker exec -it -u root <container ID> python /home/FourtuneMLCTF/server.py`